Quotes | Bands | Concert Themes | ATC Interview | Video Performances | Video Interviews

 Photos | Posters | Press Releases | Orchestral Repertoire | Radio & Television | How to Publicize Jay & Molly

-With exceptional musicianship and a vast knowledge of numerous musical styles, Jay & Molly are one of the most celebrated duos in American acoustic music.
-They achieved international acclaim in 1990 when their performance of Jay’s composition Ashokan Farewell became the musical hallmark of Ken Burns’ The Civil War on PBS.
+Jay & Molly are masters of music and storytelling who generously share their lives and their music with audiences.
+They achieved international acclaim when their performance of Jay’s composition Ashokan Farewell became the musical hallmark of Ken Burns’ The Civil War on PBS.

-Four terrific musicians.
-Put them together and the sum really is greater than its parts.
-Double fiddles, sweet vocal harmonies and rhythmic energy abound as two generations collaborate to entertain you with music from the heart and soul of America.
+Double fiddles, sweet harmonies and rhythmic energy abound as two generations collaborate, entertaining you with music from the heart and soul of America.

 Swingology